-5 Rules Parents Need To Follow To Keep Kids Safe On Social Media This Summer It’s summertime and that means that your kids are going to spend the next few months in a social media free for all that could end up hurting them.
-In the summer kids tend to get lax about obeying social media rules because they want to post photos and videos and enjoy chatting with friends.
-But parents need to set some good ground rules for kids using social media during the summer, especially for teens who spend the summer practically glued to their phones and tablets… While there are many alternatives out there to make sure your kid is safer on the internet such as cell phone spy apps, automated computer locks, etc. Here are 5 best rules that parents should be using to keep their kids safe on social media this summer: No Unapproved Photos Summertime is a time when it’s easy for kids to forget the rules about what is considered an appropriate photo and what isn’t.
+5 Rules Parents Need To Follow To Keep Kids Safe On Social Media This Summer It’s summertime and that means that your kids are going to spend the next few months social media free.
+For all that could end up hurting them.
+In the summer kids tend to get lax about obeying social media rules.
+They want to post photos and videos and enjoy chatting with friends.
+But parents need to set some good ground rules for kids using social media during the summer.
+Especially for teens who spend the summer practically glued to their phones and tablets… While there are many alternatives out there to make sure your kid is safer on the internet such as cell phone spy apps, automated computer locks, etc. Here are 5 best rules that parents should be using to keep their kids safe on social media this summer: No Unapproved Photos Summertime is a time when it’s easy for kids to forget the rules about what is considered an appropriate photo and what isn’t.
 And with summer clothing styles getting skimpier every year your teens may end up posting selfies or photos that they will later regret.
-So for the summer a good rule for parents to enforce is that a parent has to approve all photos before they can be posted on social media.
+So for the summer, a good rule for parents to enforce is that a parent has to approve all photos before they can be posted on social media.
 Sometimes that cooling off period between when the child takes the photo and when a parent approves it can make a big difference.
 Be sure to check all the photos on your child’s phone too in order to be sure there are no inappropriate photos on there.
-No Location Tagging Kids love to tag themselves as being at the pool, at the local ice cream hang out, and other fun places during the summer.
-But your kids should never be publicly tagging their location on social media because it makes them too easy for anyone to find.
-Make sure that you turn off the geolocating setting on your child’s phone and let them know they should never be tagging their location in any social media post.
+No Location Tagging Kids love to tag themselves at the pool, at the local ice cream hang out, and other fun places.
+But your kids should never be publicly tagging their location on social media.
+Doing this makes them too easy for anyone to find.
+Make sure that you turn off the geolocating setting on your child’s phone.
+And let them know they should never be tagging their location in any social media post.
 Limit Time Online It’s summertime.
 Kids shouldn’t be on their phones all day.
-Institute a 2 or 3 hour no phone time so kids will be forced to do something else during that time.
-And when there are family outings planned like fun trips or picnics make a rule that cell phones need to be turned off so that the family can spend time together.
-Check Privacy Settings Parents should be periodically checking the privacy settings on their child’s phone or tablet to be sure that the kids aren’t visiting inappropriate websites and so that their profiles are locked down safe and not easy to find.
-Kids can sometimes change those privacy settings without parents knowing so parents – make it a habit to check those privacy settings on a regular basis.
+Institute 2 or 3 hours with no phone time so kids, force them to do something else offline.
+When there are family outings planned make a rule that cell phones need to be turned off.
+So that the family can spend time together.
+Check Privacy Settings Parents should be periodically checking the privacy settings on their child’s phone or tablet.
+To be sure that the kids aren’t visiting inappropriate websites or content.
+This will lock down their profiles and make it harder to find.
+Kids can sometimes change those privacy settings without parents knowing so parents, check those privacy settings.
+Even though your child will probably get annoyed.
 As a part of this, it is also important to identify what Facebook knows about you & your children.
 TheGrapeVineGossip wrote a great blog post about that.
-Block Block Block Your child will probably get a lot of new friend requests and messages during the summer when kids are out of school and have a lot of free time.
-Don’t be afraid to use those block features on social media and block any user that looks sketchy, sends an inappropriate message, or seems a little off.
+Block Block Block Your child will probably get a lot of new friend requests and messages during the summer.
+When kids are out of school and have a lot of free time.
+Don’t be afraid to use those block features on social media and block any user that looks sketchy.
+That sends an inappropriate message or seems a little off.
 If you liked this blog post, you should check out our blog post: The Dangers Of Youtube For Kids

 My mom is 80 years old and isn’t exactly up to speed on modern technology.
 But after my dad died, she became very lonely.
 She has friends, but living alone has been hard for her.
 Because my siblings and I live far away, we can’t visit very often.
 My sister got her an iPhone and taught her to FaceTime, so we can video chat.
 I also use an iPhone spy app to keep track of where she is, for her safety.
 But I felt like that wasn’t enough.
 I wanted to know that she’s safe while she lives alone.
 So for Christmas this year, I gave her an Amazon Echo.
 And it changed her life.
 Why My Mom Loves Alexa My mom was stunned by all the different things that Alexa can do.
 I knew that the Echo would be good for her, but I had no idea just how helpful it would end up being.
 Now, my mom is cooking meals again because she doesn’t have to squint at a cookbook or a recipe card she can’t really read anymore.
 Because I keep track of her with an iPhone spy app, I know she doesn’t use the Internet, except for email and Facebook.
 But Alexa can tell her a recipe or remind her what temperature something needs to cook at.
 She can tell Alexa what to put on her grocery list, or even order it for her.
 It makes her life easier in a thousand different ways.
 Alexa’s reminders are also fantastic for my mom.
 She doesn’t have to worry about remembering to take her medication or what time her doctor’s appointments are.
 Alexa will remind her every morning, at the same time to take her medications, and even gives her alerts before her medical appointments.
 Alexa can even call her an Uber if she doesn’t feel like driving.
 And if my mom can’t remember a phone number or an address, all she needs to do is ask Alexa.
 Other Things Alexa Can Do My brothers installed smart plugs in my mom’s house, so she can control the temperature, lock the doors, and make sure the oven is off just by telling Alexa.
 She can even ask Alexa to brew her morning coffee.
 In addition, Alexa is the perfect companion for my mom.
 She can listen to Amazon’s virtual assistant read her books or the news in the morning.
 The Echo also makes it easy for her to order staples in bulk from Amazon.
 They’ll just show up at her door, so she doesn’t have to go out and shop for things that she can’t carry well.
 If you have an elderly parent or family member and you’ve been wondering how you can make their lives better, even though you live far away, get them an Amazon Echo.
 You will be shocked at how many ways it can improve their quality of life and help them stay safe and happy in their own homes.
 Plus, you can hook the Echo into security systems to become a backup, voice-activated medical alert system if they need help in an emergency.
 Get your senior loved one an Echo.
 You won’t regret it.
 And while you’re at it, be sure to install an iPhone spy app on their phone, too.
 This will give you the peace of mind you need to make sure your loved one is safe.